Learning Spanish | Casa de Cultura | Exchange programs | Speaking Spanish | Working it into daily life

 Working it into daily life and leisure

-An excellent way to learn the language and save money at the same time is to live without the satellite dish, which gives you UK TV.
+An excellent way to learn the language and save money at the same time is to live without English, German, French, Dutch, Russian Scandanavian TV.
 Try watching Spanish television instead.
 Also, although admittedly there are many excellent local English speaking radio stations, it is a good idea to tune into one of the local or national Spanish stations for talk programmes.
 'Radio 5 (Radio Nacional)' is an excellent news station to wake up to in the morning.
 Also 'Canal Sur' Radio keeps you informed of local events and has some lively chat shows, with a real Andaluz flavour.
 Listening a lot to Spanish Radio is the first step towards that ever-difficult situation of understanding Spanish over the phone.

 To begin with, television will be easier to follow than radio, since the visual aspect helps you to understand more of what's going on.
 Initially, you will feel that the Spanish speak very fast, but I have it on good authority that when a Spaniard is learning English, he has the same problem keeping up with us!
 The trick is to attune your ear to begin with, simply getting used to the rhythm of the language, without trying to understand each word.